 Planning to leave your home to spend a few months or more elsewhere?
 Without careful planning before you depart, you could be in for nasty surprises upon your return.
 This article describes how to avoid some of the most dire possibilities.

 Vacant homes are targets for theft and vandalism.
 Therefore, when a homeowner's mortgage payments become delinquent, one of the first things many lenders do to protect their interest in the property is to look into whether the owner has abandoned it.
 Typically, a lender will hire an outside company (known as a field service company) to inspect the property.
 Some field service companies jump the gun, and declare a home is abandoned without having first performed proper diligence.
 (Various are laws might prohibit this, but the field service companies don't always follow these.)

 In some cases, the company makes the determination of abandonment after just one visit, perhaps based on seeing an overgrown lawn and old newspapers and pizza flyers on the front porch; yet having made no effort to contact the homeowner.
-(For further information on this, see Nolo’s article: The Bank Padlocked My Door But My Home Is Still in Foreclosure.
+(For further information on this, see The Bank Padlocked My Door But My Home Is Still in Foreclosure.
 What Should I Do?)

 To secure the seemingly abandoned property for the lender, the field company might go so far as to change the locks and remove your personal belongings.
-Upon returning from vacation, you’d find you cannot get into your own home.
-You would then need to negotiate with the lender, the sherriff’s office, or even the courts to regain possession.
+Upon returning, you'd find you cannot get into your own home.
+You would then need to negotiate with the lender, the sheriff's office, or even the courts to regain possession.
 Retrieving any personal items that were taken away during your absence might prove difficult.

 A number of bills must be paid even when your property is vacant.
 If you are or become delinquent on your property taxes, the government will probably assess late fees and fines.
 If the delinquency remains outstanding, the government might place a lien on your home.